erbadaya/mils-2025/README.md

 ## Pre-requisites

 In this course, we will use DataViewer for data pre-processing.
 We will share the link for download with you on Day 1.
-On Day 5, we will show snipets of R code for data analysis: Therefore, we welcome you to also download R if you want to practice with some data.
+On Day 5, we will show snippets of R code for data analysis: Therefore, we welcome you to also download R if you want to practice with some data.
 To install R, visit the [R Project website](https://www.r-project.org/).
 We also recommend you to install [RStudio](https://posit.co/).